choover-prog/First-Repo-for-Room-Sim/README.md

 mountInto(PANE_IDS.right, node);
 ```

-## Pane controls: Fullscreen
+## Pane controls

 Each pane header provides Collapse and Fullscreen toggles.
+Collapsing hides the pane body but leaves the header visible for quick restore.
+The top header also provides **Restore** to reopen the last collapsed pane and **Reset Layout** to clear saved sizes and return all panes to their defaults.
 Fullscreen panes dim the rest of the interface and include an inline Exit control or respond to the Escape key.

 ## Phase-2 Features